renosytr/obox-shipping-landing-page/Readme.md

 # Obox Shipping

-A minimal landing page website portofolio built only using HTML, CSS, and JavaScript.
+A minimal landing page website portofolio built only using vanilla HTML, CSS, and JavaScript.
 The CSS file is generated using Live Sass Compiler.

 ## How to Run